Thin and Easily Bruised Skin: Causes and Self-Help Ideas

 What to Do When You First Receive a Bruise:

 Always apply cold water to the site immediately.
-Keep the wet cloth pressed down over the bruise for at least five minutes.
+Keep a wet cloth pressed down over the bruise for at least five minutes.
 Or if you prefer, keep the bruise steady under a running cold tap.

 Thin skin is a slightly different problem.
 This can be caused by a number of different things.